jmtgo/strong-coupling-constant/README.md

 - [MMHT14i] = jet i principle value of as.
 - [MSTW08i] = jet i principle value of as.

-These were then used to 'reverse' calculate for the non principle as values and were stored in
+These were then used to 'reverse' calculate for the non principle as values and were stored in Cpdfi also, with keys:
+- [MMHT14cl0ii] = MMHT for the ii value of as.
+- [MSTW08cl0ii] = MSTW for the ii value of as.
+- [CT10nlo0ii] = CT10 for the ii value of as.
+- [CT14nlo0ii] = CT14 for the ii value of as.